Credit: © Hurcastock! - https://www.hurcastock.com

 Yet UPLC isn't something developers are expected to write by hand.
 Instead, it is a compilation target (like WebAssembly for the world wide web).
 Oddly enough, until recently, the only established framework that produced UPLC from a high-level syntax was called 'Plutus-Tx' and happened to be a Haskell framework.

-Aiken changes the game by introducing a new framework that compiles straight to UPLC.
+Aiken changes the game by providing a modern framework that compiles straight to UPLC.

 Our main goal is to improve the smart contract development experience for the Cardano blockchain.
 By developing Aiken as a bespoke language, we can better align its features with what is truly needed for on-chain development.